samratsakha/connect-mobile-churn/README.md

 # connect-mobile-churn
-Connect-Mobile Customer Management - To predict the customer churn by using a machine model.
+Connect-Mobile Customer Management - To predict the customer churn by using a machine learning model.